abhey-sujith/Heat-Exchanger-in-Augmented-Reality/README.md

 # Heat-Exchanger-in-Augmented-Reality
-a small working of heat exchanger is made in AR using Unity,Vuforia and Blender
+This is a small project which shows working of a heat exchanger is made in AR using Unity,Vuforia,Blender and Esp-8266(NodeMcu) wifi module.